-My issue with Starbucks is how they made Hits Are For Squares all about Starbucks, and not about Sonic Youth.
+My issue with Starbucks is how they made Hits Are For Squares all about Starbucks, and not Sonic Youth.
 First let’s look at the hideous cover:

 No that’s not a joke.
 There’s Starbucks product placement in a Sonic Youth album cover.
 If you can somehow get past that borderline sacrilegious move, you’ll notice that the front-cover image has absolutely nothing to do with Sonic Youth or anything they embody.
 I can see this as a cover for a John Mayer or Sheryl Crow album, but not Sonic Youth.
 It’s sad to see a group that’s had iconic covers by amazing artists like Raymond Pettibon, Gerhard Richter, and Richard Kerns saddled with such an ugly image that was clearly chosen to sell product, and not as good art.
 Also, what’s with the Parental Advisory warning?
 I can’t remember the last time I actually saw one of those on a new album.
 Why was it necessary?
 This isn’t exactly a 2 Live Crew cassette from 1992.
 Also, what parent in 2011 would actually be concerned about their kids listening to Sonic Youth?

 OK, the next issue I have is with the tracklisting.
 Again, the songs are great, by why did Starbucks (and I’m totally assuming all the bad decisions were made by Starbucks and not the band) need to have each song “selected” by a celebrity.
-Did you know that “Disappearer” is Portia Del Rossi’s favorite Sonic Youth song, or that Beck is just nuts for “Sugar Kane”?
+Did you know that “Disappearer” is Portia Del Rossi’s favorite Sonic Youth song, or that Beck is just nuts for “Sugar Kane??
 Now that you know, do you care?
-The celebrity angle is extraneous and, once again, at odds with the spirit of what Sonic Youth is.
+The celebrity angle is extraneous and, once again, at odds with the spirit of Sonic Youth.
 Is Starbucks picturing people on line for coffee saying “I don’t know much about Sonic Youth, but if Eddie Vedder and Radiohead like them, then they’re probably worth checking out.”?
 Is “Teen Age Riot” any better of a song because it was Eddie Vedder’s choice?
 No, it’s a great fucking song and that should speak for itself.

 Speaking of fucking, the liner notes, (which include the celebrities talking about the songs they chose) actually censor that word.
 I want fucking, not f*****g.